 This dietary solution can also help with the diets of our pets.
-There are many vegan pet food brands currently available, like Wild Earth which provide high-quality, well-rounded food for cats and dogs.
+Many vegan pet food brands, like Wild Earth, are currently available, providing high-quality, well-rounded food for cats and dogs.

 5. Think about your choice of pet

-We could make an informed and conscious choice about the pets we have in our homes.
-Smaller pets such as hamsters, rabbits, and guinea pigs are herbivores, so do not eat meat.
+We could make an informed and conscious choice about the pets in our homes.
+Smaller pets such as hamsters, rabbits, and guinea pigs are herbivores, so they do not eat meat.

-This lessens their impact on the environment as they already eat a plant-based diet and create less waste.
-If you own a dog, then by simply cleaning up their business, you could throw away 700 plastic bags a year.
+This lessens their environmental impact as they already eat a plant-based diet and create less waste.
+If you own a dog, you could throw away 700 plastic bags a year by simply cleaning up their business.